pablofernandezbonnett/learning/labs/kotlin-backend-examples/README.md

 Focus:

-- webhook deduplication
+- webhook deduplication, meaning a repeated callback from a provider should not trigger the same business action twice
-- at-least-once event handling
+- at-least-once event handling, meaning the system assumes an event may arrive more than once and still processes it safely
-- outbox-style thinking
+- outbox-style thinking, meaning "save the business write and the event record together, then publish later"
-- retry and fallback mindset
+- retry and fallback mindset, meaning you decide which failures should be retried, which should stop, and what reduced behavior is acceptable meanwhile

 ### `data/cache`